nkari82/H264Dxva2Decoder/README.md

 * only tested DXVA2_ModeH264_E GPU mode
 * minimal GPU for NVIDIA cards -> Feature Set C (VP4) see https://en.wikipedia.org/wiki/Nvidia_PureVideo
 * the GPU decoding is OK with NVIDIA GeForce 700 series
-* With Intel HD Graphics, it's ok with startcode 0x00,0x00,0x01 but not with 0x000x00,0x00,0x01 (see #define USE_WORKAROUND_FOR_INTEL_GPU)
+* the GPU decoding is OK with Intel HD Graphics 4000 and 510

 ### ATOM
-* just uses needed atoms
-* sample time is not used for display : use 1000 / frame rate - 4 (custom frame rate approximation)
 * just uses the first video track found
 * partial sync sample atom is not handled
 * multiple stds atom are not handled
+* edts/elst atoms are not handled
+* does not handle inconsistent timestamps

 ### NALU
 * NaluLenghtSize == 1 is not handled (never encountered such mp4 file)